Franziska-Paetzold/Arduino-MIDI-controller/readme.md

 - Start the Arduino IDE.
 Optionally open the check_all_Sensors.ino, uploaded to your Arduino and read out the serial monitor.
 After that, close the monitor and open the physicalDataToSerialMonitor.ino.
 Upload it (attention: this time you have to make sure, that the serial monitor is not opened).
 You can close the Arduino IDE now.

 `Hint: This works without issues for the original prototype.
 If you buildt your own one, plpease make sure to make some adjustments in the code at this point.
-Implement the correct way for the kind of ultrasonic sensor, that you are using."
+Implement the correct way for the kind of ultrasonic sensor, that you are using.`

 - Open loopMIDI add a virtual port by typing a name in the input field and selecting the +-button.
 You can close loopMIDI now.